Getting your pet ready for baby's arrival

 Teach: “please go away," “leave it," “drop it," and basic manners!

 Teaching your dog good manners is extremely important.
 Teaching ‘sit’ for proper greeting when visitors come, “leave it” for when your dog wants to grab that pacifier that just hit the floor, “drop it” for when she grabs the favourite stuffy, and to “please go away”!
 All of these basic verbal commands can be taught using positive reinforcement techniques.
-(WE will want to link to my next article on children and pets)

 Prepare new rooms